Useful and "Use Less" Scripts

 ServiceTypes=KonqPopupMenu/Plugin

-MimeType=image/*; # Adjust this to include other file types if needed
+MimeType=image/*; # Adjust this to include/exclude other file types as needed

 Actions=createImageGrid;